 At Backhouse Solicitors we have been preparing carefully drafted Wills for over 200 years.
 One of our expert solicitors will sit with you (and your partner if appropriate) to establish your financial situation and find out what you would like to happen to your assets on death.
 We will draw up either single or joint wills for you (discounted prices are available for preparing more than one Will), and once signed and witnessed we can store the originals in our strong room for you.

-With your permission we will also free of charge register the location of your Will(s) with Certainty, the National Register of Wills.
+With your permission we will also register the location of your Will(s) with Certainty, the National Register of Wills free of charge.
 This means that if you move away, lose touch with us or forget to let your family know where your will is stored, it can easily be traced and your wishes carried out.

 And here is a final benefit – making a Will with Backhouse Solicitors is probably cheaper than you think.
-You don’t need to risk using an unqualified, uninsured will writer when our prices start from less than £200.
+You don’t need to risk using an unqualified, uninsured will writer when our prices start from only £200 + VAT.